m-bock/purescript-transit/README.md

 - **Automatic diagram generation** - Generate state diagrams and transition tables directly from your specification
 - **Graph analysis** - Convert your state machine into a graph data structure for advanced analysis

-> If you're familiar with [Servant](https://haskell-servant.readthedocs.io/) from Haskell, **Transit** follows a similar philosophy: just as Servant uses a REST API type-level specification to ensure type-safe routing functions and generate OpenAPI documentation, **Transit** uses a state machine graph type-level specification to ensure type-safe update functions and generate state diagrams.
+> If you're familiar with Servant[^servant] from Haskell, **Transit** follows a similar philosophy: just as Servant uses a REST API type-level specification to ensure type-safe routing functions and generate OpenAPI documentation, **Transit** uses a state machine graph type-level specification to ensure type-safe update functions and generate state diagrams.

 ### About This Documentation